crime-analyst-990x358

 Core courses focus on criminal justice and intelligence analysis, covering topics such as ethics in criminal justice; strategic intelligence; an introduction to intelligence analysis; and research methods of criminal justice.
 Through their electives, students may choose one of four concentrations: counterintelligence, criminal intelligence, intelligence collection, or intelligence operations.

-Before graduation, each student completes an internship to gain practical experience applying intelligence analysis in the real world.
+Before graduation, each student also completes an internship to gain practical experience applying intelligence analysis in the real world.

 • Location: Terre Haute, IN